21

 "General, I just…"

-"I said shut up, Crink….I’ll have your testicles for breakfast, instead of my usual cold eggs, if you interrupt me again."
+"I said shut up, Crink….I’ll have your woochies for breakfast, instead of my usual cold eggs, if you interrupt me again."
 Perhaps surprised by her own public crudity, the general cleared her throat and made a couple of gurgling noises and tapped a few keys on her arm control set.
 "Ummmnn, I needed to know yesterday...
 I can’t wait any longer, Rand.
 The decision has been made to move to Delta Green condition.
 So I want all your gear and people out of here by eight tomorrow night."

 Dr. Crink mumbled an inaudible response and the general spun on her heels and strutted with her guards back to her command trailer.
 The surrounding scientists shuffled and murmured as they turned back to their work which was now going almost nowhere since the Chrome had lapsed back into almost complete lassitude.